Fieash/InternshipProject/README.md

 With hidden_process_detection.c, we are able to detect processes that are attempting to hide from the system.

-With syscall_detection.c, we can also detect syscalls that are being hidden from the system.
+With syscall_detection.c, we can also detect syscalls that are being hidden from the system, displaying their names and numbers in the output.

 ## Installation